MichaelCurrin/mkdocs-quickstart/docs/tutorial/deploy.md

 ## Github Pages
 > How to deploy your docs site to Github Pages.

+Follow one of the approaches below:

+- [Run deploy command](#run-deploy-command) - Run a MkDocs CLI command locally to deploy.
+- [Deploy with Githhub Actions](#deploy-with-github-actions) - Setup continous deployment config to enable deploys on a change to files on Github.

-_Note this is for a Project Page and not Organization and User Pages._
+_Note this is for a Project Page and not Organization or User Pages._

 ### Run deploy command
+> Run a MkDocs CLI command locally to deploy

 MkDocs needs to know where to publish commits on Github - so make sure you are working with a repo that you cloned, or that you initialize the local repo and add a `remote` repo.